 $i\in \script{M}$, with $U_{M+1}(\cdot,\cdot) \triangleq 0$. $U_1(\bfGamma(1),\bfP{1})$ represents the expected data rate of the SU as a function of the threshold vector $\bfGamma(1)$ and the power function vector $\bfP{1}$.

-If the SU skips all channels, either due to being busy, due to their low gain or due to a combination of both, then the current time-slot is said to be blocked.
-The SU has to wait for the following time-slot to begin searching for a free channel again.
+If the SU skips all channels, either due to being busy, due to their low gain or due to a combination of both, then the current time slot is said to be blocked.
+The SU has to wait for the following time slot to begin searching for a free channel again.
 This results in a delay in serving (transmitting) the SU's packet.
-Define the delay $D$ as the number of time-slots the SU consumes before successfully transmitting a packet.
-That is, $D-1$ is a random variable that represents the number of consecutively blocked time-slots.
+Define the delay $D$ as the number of time slots the SU consumes before successfully transmitting a packet.
+That is, $D-1$ is a random variable that represents the number of consecutively blocked time slots.
 In real-time applications, there may exist some average delay requirement $\bar{D}_{\rm{max}}$ on the packets that must not be exceeded.
-Since the availability of each channel is independent across time-slots, $D$ follows a geometric distribution having $\mathbb{E}[D]= \left(\rm{Pr}[\rm{Success}]\right)^{-1}$ where $\rm{Pr}[\rm{Success}]=1-\rm{Pr}[\rm{Blocking}]$.
-In other words, $\rm{Pr}[\rm{Success}]$ is the probability that the SU finds a free channel with high enough gain so that it does not skip all $M$ channels in a time-slot.
+Since the availability of each channel is independent across time slots, $D$ follows a geometric distribution having $\mathbb{E}[D]= \left(\rm{Pr}[\rm{Success}]\right)^{-1}$ where $\rm{Pr}[\rm{Success}]=1-\rm{Pr}[\rm{Blocking}]$.
+In other words, $\rm{Pr}[\rm{Success}]$ is the probability that the SU finds a free channel with high enough gain so that it does not skip all $M$ channels in a time slot.
 It is given by $\rm{Pr}[\rm{Success}] \triangleq p_1(\bfGamma(1))$ which can be calculated recursively using the following equation

 $i\in \script{M}$, where $p_{M+1} \triangleq 0$.
 Here, $p_i(\bfGamma(i))$ is the probability of transmission on channel $i$, $i+1$,..., or $M$.